Prophetic Discipline

 The more they show responsibility, the more freedom they earn.

-The "Safe Harbor" Rule
+The "Safe Harbor" Habit

 They can always come to you with a mistake without fear of immediate explosion.